opulo-inc/ohai/docs/lumen/pack-out/index.md

 ###Packaging `y-gantry-right`
 * Perform `y-gantry-right` QC
-	* M5 bolts installed where required
+	* Confirm M5 bolts are installed in every counterbored region
 	* `M5-hex/square-nut` installed where required:
 		* 2x `M5-hex-nut` pressed into bottom of `front-right-leg`
 		* 1x `M5-hex-nut` pressed into bottom of `back-leg`
 		* 2x `M5-hex-nut` pressed into `y-gantry`
 	* `GT2-belt` has been trimmed to appropriate length
 	* `GT2-belt` has been correctly tensioned
+	* `Tensioner-arm` is installed on `front-right-leg` in the correct orientation (IE acorn-nut facing touches leg)
 	* `Linear-rail` is centered atop `aluminum-extrusion`
 	* `y-gantry` feels smooth and free of friction across the y-min to y-max travel range when actuated by hand
 	* `GT2-belt` lays flat in the `600mm-alu-extrusion` channels